Skip to main content

 Taking action

-You can find out more about spotting the signs of abuse on the Children 1st website.
+You can find out more about spotting the signs of abuse on the Children First website.
 If you spot something that worries you, in your child’s behaviour or the behaviour of a child you know, don’t ignore it.
 Our page on reporting concerns explains what to do if you’re worried.

 Back to top